dtashley/GitLearn/README.md

 Adding this line to see if I can push this from the command line using my brand new SSH key

-I actually opened this in Terminal to make a cmmit on the test01 branch.
+I actually opened this in Terminal to make a commit on the test01 branch.

+And now I have fixed the typo in the previous sentence.